mel-langhoff/vinyl_collection/README.md

 As a user
 When I visit the vinyls index page
-Then I see a form to query, by artist or by album, if a record exists in the collection Then I enter the search
+Then I see a form to query by artist if a record exists in the collection Then I enter the search
 And the page will display the results or provide an error